bcgov-nr/action-builder-ghcr/README.md

     ### Typical / recommended

     # Fallback tag, used if no build was generated
-    # Non-matching tags do nothing, which forces a build
+    # Optional, defaults to nothing, which forces a build
-    # Defaults to nothing, which also forces a build
+    # Non-matching or malformed tags are rejected, which also forced a build
     tag_fallback: test

     # Bash array to diff for build triggering
-    # Defaults to nothing, which forces a build
+    # Optional, defaults to nothing, which forces a build
     triggers: ('frontend/')

-    # Sets the context build to be using the package parameter as
+    # Sets the build context/directory, which containt, but not points to a Docker
-    # the name of the folder where the code is
-    # Default to the value of the package input if nothing is passed
+    # Optional, defaults to package name
-    build_context: ./
+    build_context: ./frontend

     ### Usually a bad idea / not recommended